Hornbill-Docs/esp-config/esp-config/_inline/customer-portal-select-org-list.md

-# Select Organization When Registering On Customer Portal
+# Select Company When Registering On Customer Portal
 Allow contacts to select their company as part of online registration.

 - When enabled the customer registration form on the portal will show a company select box.